CosmosContracts/juno-tools-docs/docs/02-dashboards/06-sign-and-verify/01-introduction.md

 ---
 sidebar_position: 1
 ---

 # Introduction

 ## What's Sign and Verify for?

-Sign and Verify is a tool to check if a message is signed by an entity or not.
+Sign and Verify is a tool to sign messages and check if a message is signed by an entity or not.

-You can quickly sign a message or verify a message is signed by a specific address.
+As this process can be hard for individuals to execute, JunoTools has provided a quick way to sign verifiable messages and verify them on a single page.